-You’re probably thinking, making mistakes doesn’t always equal failure, and you’d be right.
+You’re probably thinking, that making mistakes doesn’t always equal failure, and you’d be right.
 We’ve all read about, and probably even met, entrepreneurs that made it big even though they had ‘strange’ ways of doing things (to put it mildly).
 I realize that.

 We don’t tend to plan for exceptions though.
-I could make a wish that you’ll win the lottery, come into an unheard-of amount of money, or return home wearing Olympic gold.
+I could make a wish to win the lottery, come into an unheard-of amount of money, or return home wearing Olympic gold.
 Until any (or all) of those happen, we need to be realistic, plan for the long term, and expect success only after endless trials and errors while carefully planning our steps.

 So, without further ado, here are my 7 seed-to-round-B startup marketing sins: